BECOME A YOUNGER YOU WITH

 Cons: Does not correct hanging cheeks or the lower neck

-Candidates: The Neck Lift is indicated for people who have sagging skin on the neck; double chin; or a poorly defined jawline.
-It is also recommended for those who have had a previous Facelift and just want a touch-up surgery to address concerns on the neck.
-Typically, adults in the age of 40-60 opt for this surgery.
+Candidates: The Neck Lift is indicated for people with sagging skin on the neck, double chin; or a poorly defined jawline.
+It is also recommended for those who have had a previous Facelift and want a touch-up surgery to address concerns on the neck.
+Typically, adults between the age of 40-60 opt for this surgery.

 Pros: Helps with the jaw-chin-neck definition adding dimension to facial contours